How to Add Moisture to Dry Air without Humidifier: 17 Simple Ways

 An indoor fountain does not only enhance your home’s interior aesthetics, but it also very helpful for how to add moisture to dry air without humidifier.

 An indoor fountain might sound like a very expensive option.
 However, many inexpensive fountains are available in the market.
-For how to increase humidity in a room without using a humidifier, a fountain is a chic way.

 As the water in the fountain moves constantly, a certain amount is released into the air, thereby humidifying your home in the long run.